olivierlacan/olivierlacan.com/oss/index.md

 #### [Orientation](http://orientation.io)

-In late 2012, after nearly a year of working at Code School, I noticed that while our team was growing, certain questions kept being asked to the same people over and over again.
-Being an early member of the team, I had to repeatedly explain simple things that weren't necessarily related to code, but often spun out to include company traditions, vacation policies, our customer support philosophy, etc.
+In late 2012, after nearly a year of working at Code School, I noticed that the same questions kept coming up over again.
+As an early member of the team, I had to explain some things that weren't just code-related.
+Company traditions, vacation policies, customer support practices, etc.

 Orientation was born out of the desire to concentrate as much knowledge as possible in a single point of entry that did not create interruptions for our small team, allowing us to remain as focus as possible;
 collaborating when it's necessary and not to answer a single question.

-The idea was that people would go to Orientation first — the same way web developers tend to go to Stack Overflow — before giving up and asking for help.
-Better, I wanted to make the act of documenting something easy enough for anyone to participate in: if you have a question not answered by Orientation, simply create a new article with that question as the title and send the URL to the team or the person you believe holds your answer.
-Instead of answering one person at a time, this allows knowledge holders to release that knowledge from the sillo of their brain.
-It's better for them because they'll be less interrupted, and it's better for the team because knowledge is not concentrated in single individuals who may have a meeting, go on vacation, or leave the company with that knowledge still stored in their head.
+People can start with Orientation — as developers do with Stack Overflow — before asking for help.
+I also wanted to make the act of documenting easy enough for anyone to participate in: creating a new article to ask a question to be answered should be the easiest thing in the world — and become a URL anyone can later benefit from.

+This busts information sillos, avoids interruptions, and reduces the likelihood that questions will go unanswered because one person is in a meeting, on vacation, or left the company with the answer.

-It took me three years to finally open-source Orientation and I'm incredibly glad I did because the influx of excitement and participation has allowed some great feature like article subscription to be added.
-It allows every single person who relies on a piece of information to be notified when an article is updated, creating hyperlinks of sort between mostly static information and the people who depend on it.
+Orientation allows every single person who relies on a piece of information to be notified when an article is updated, creating hyperlinks of sort between mostly static information and the people who depend on it.